 The Catholic Peacebuilding Network (CPN) began in 2004 through the cooperation of Catholic Relief Services and the Kroc Institute for International Peace Studies at the University of Notre Dame.
 After two years of consultation and planning, CPN formally began with seven affiliated institutions.
-Today that number has grown to 22.
-At a time when religion is seen as a source of conflict and division, the partners of CPN attempt to position the Catholic Church as an agent for reconciliation and peace.
+Today that number has grown to 23.
+At a time when religion is often seen as a source of conflict and division, the partners of CPN attempt to position the Catholic Church as an agent for reconciliation and peace.

 In its first years, CPN focused on deepening engagement and understanding best practices through a series of five major international conferences: at Notre Dame (USA) in 2004, the Philippines in 2005, Burundi in 2006, Colombia in 2007, and again at Notre Dame in 2008.
 Each conference brought together 100-300 Church leaders, scholars, and peacebuilding specialists from about two dozen countries, most torn by conflict.
 In 2008, insights from these conferences were presented at the UN at a forum sponsored by the Holy See Mission.